pyodide/pyodide/docs/development/abi.md

 For building Rust, it is necessary to use a Rust nightly after January 15th, 2025.
 The flag `-Z emscripten-wasm-eh` must be passed.
-It is also necessary to use a compatible emscripten sysroot that has been built with wasm exception handling.
+It is also necessary to use a compatible Emscripten sysroot that has been built with WebAssembly exception handling.
 Such sysroots are produced and distributed by [pyodide/rust-emscripten-wasm-eh-sysroot](https://github.com/pyodide/rust-emscripten-wasm-eh-sysroot).
 This is only distributed for Rust nightly-2025-02-01.
 To use a different Rust nighly, it is possible to clone the `pyodide/rust-emscripten-wasm-eh-sysroot` repository and follow the instructions in the README to build a compatible sysroot.
-To install the emscripten sysroot use:
+To install the Emscripten sysroot use:

 ```sh
 rustup toolchain install nightly-2025-02-01